ECOSTRESS

 ECOSTRESS (Ecosystem Spaceborne Thermal Radiometer Experiment on Space Station) is an ongoing scientific experiment in which a radiometer mounted on the International Space Station (ISS) measures the temperature of plants growing in specific locations on Earth over the course of a solar year.
 These measurements give scientists insight into the effects of events like heat waves and droughts on crops.

+More specifically, ECOSTRESS seeks to answer three questions: